-Chop onion into fine pieces.
+- Chop onion into fine pieces.
 Slit green chili.
 Wash and clean curry leaves.
 Peel the skin of butternut squash using the peeler.

 - Chop the squash into small sized cubes.

 - Heat oil in a pan over medium heat.
 Add mustard seeds followed by urad dal.
 Allow mustard seeds to splutter in the oil.
 Then add chopped onion, curry leaves, and stilted green chilies.
 Saute until onion becomes pink and translucent.

 Serving Suggestions For Butternut Squash Kootu:

-	1. Serve as a side dish to steamed rice, along with Kara Kuzhambu, vatha Kulambu.
+1. Serve as a side dish to steamed rice.

-	2. This recipe perfectly matches with Chapathi/Roti also, along with a cup of curd.
+2. This recipe perfectly matches Chapathi/Roti and a cup of curd.

 Tips and Variations:

-	1. To finish of the entire cooking in a pressure cooker, first pressure cooks channa dal separately.
-Later add seasoning along with chopped squash pieces, and pressure cooks it again for 2 whistles.
+1. First, pressure cook channa dal separately to finish the cooking in a pressure cooker.
+Later, add seasoning along with chopped squash pieces, and pressure cook it again for 2 whistles.

-	2. Add grated coconut in the end, which is the authentic way of preparing it.
+2. Add grated coconut at the end, which is the authentic way of preparing it.

 Tips For Cooking in Non-Indian Kitchen:

-	1. Avoid seasoning with mustard, urad dal, and curry leaves if they are available.
+1. Avoid seasoning with mustard, urad dal, and curry leaves if available.

 2. Add chopped garlic for seasoning.